Welcome Journey Conversations

 Secondary Goal: Find clarity as to our public commitment to living as a Welcoming faith community.

-We invite you to ask questions, be curious, listen to each other, and have a dialogue about how we journey together.
+We invited Atonement members to ask questions, be curious, listen to each other, and have a dialogue about how we journey together.

 Part 1: What is Reconciling in Christ?